Jackxiini/Handwritten-digits-recognition-service/README.md

-# MNIST Service with Cassandra database
+# Handwritten digit recognition service

 This project uses Tensorflow's MNIST dataset to train and test the model.
 Using a trained model to create a program that recognizes handwritten digits, and then publishes service by using Flask, deploys the service to a docker container, and stores the data in a database by connecting a Cassandra container.